makerdao/mips/MIP4/mip4.md

 **Removals**
 MIP4 also enables the removal of MIPs that are no longer useful.
 If there are other MIPs that depend on a MIP that is being removed, they must also be removed in the same governance cycle, or the proposal will be invalid.

-### MIP4c2: MIP Amendment Processes
+### MIP4c2: Amendment Process for MIPs Older than 3 Months

-MIP4c2 is a Process MIP component that allows the amendment of one or multiple Accepted MIPs, using a subproposal.
+MIP4c2 is a Process MIP component that regulates the amendment of one or multiple Accepted MIPs **that are older than 3 months.**

-MIP4c2 subproposals are done in two ways.
-One for MIPs younger than 3 months, and another for MIPs that are older than 3 months since acceptance.

-Over 3-month MIPs

 - **Default Feedback Period**: 3 month
 - **Frozen Period**: 1 month
 - **Governance Cycle**: Monthly

-Under 3-month MIPs
+- **Other Requirements**: None.

+All MIP4c2 subproposals must use the template located at **[MIP4c2-Subproposal-Template.md](MIP4c2-Subproposal-Template.md)**.

+### MIP4c3: Amendment Process for MIPs Younger than 3 Months

+MIP4c3 is a Process MIP component that regulates the amendment of one or multiple Accepted MIPs **that are Younger than 3 months.**

+Amendment Subproposals must be submitted to RFC for one week, for the Default Feedback Period.
+This is followed by a one week duration Signal Request thread, during which the Amendment proposal cannot be changed, fulfilling the 1 week frozen period.

-- **Default Feedback Period**: 1 month
+- **Default Feedback Period**: 1 week
 - **Frozen Period**: 1 week
 - **Governance Cycle**: Weekly
+- **Other Requirements**: 7-day Signal Request Thread, passing with 51%.

-All MIP4c2 subproposals must use the template located at **[MIP4c2-Subproposal-Template.md](MIP4c2-Subproposal-Template.md)**.
+All MIP4c2 subproposals must use the template located at **[MIP4c3-Subproposal-Template.md](MIP4c3-Subproposal-Template.md)**.

-### MIP4c3: MIP Removal Process
+### MIP4c4: MIP Removal Process

-MIP4c3 is a Process MIP component that allows the removal of an Accepted MIP using a subproposal.
-MIP4c3 subproposals have the following parameters:
+MIP4c4 is a Process MIP component that allows the removal of an Accepted MIP using a subproposal.
+MIP4c4 subproposals have the following parameters:

 - **Default Feedback Period**: 3 months
 - **Frozen Period**: 1 month

-MIP4c3 subproposals must use the template located at **[MIP4c3-Subproposal-Template.md](MIP4c3-Subproposal-Template.md)**.
+MIP4c3 subproposals must use the template located at **[MIP4c4-Subproposal-Template.md](MIP4c4-Subproposal-Template.md)**.
 This template is considered ratified once this MIP moves to Accepted status.